shaunelle-riley/Malicious-URL-Detection-Machine-Learning-Code/README.md

 The data for this project was from Christian Urcuqui’s profile on Kaggle. https://www.kaggle.com/datasets/xwolf12/malicious-and-benign-websites/data

 This project shows the steps necessary to create robust XGBoost and Random Forest models to detect malicious URLs.
-The code is separated to give more of a automated pipeline effect.
+The code is separated to give more of an automated pipeline effect.

 The folder contains 15 files:
 1. URL_dataset - the dataset which the models were trained and tested on